An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

-\item \textbf{(v) Suman et al. \cite{suman2022multi}:} A multi-modal system that contains a visual stream (the visual model (vii) described above) which takes both face and full frames as the input, and an VGGish-based audio stream (the audio model (vii) described above) which learns personality features from the audio spectrogram.
-The entire model is trained using the SGD optimizer with initial learning rate of 0.001, weight decay of 0.005 and momentum of 0.9, where the Bell loss is employed as the loss function.
+\item \textbf{(v) Amb-Fac-VGGish \cite{suman2022multi}:} A multi-modal system that contains a visual stream (the visual model (vii) described above) which takes both face and full frames as the input, and an VGGish-based audio stream (the audio model (vii) described above) which learns personality features from the audio spectrogram.

 \end{itemize}